smokingpun/smokingpun.github.io/_posts/2014-03-11-What-learning-to-code-has-taught-me-about-content-strategy.md

 ---
 layout: post
-title:  "What learning to code taught me about content strategy"
+title:  "What learning to code has taught me about content strategy"
 date:   2014-03-10
 categories: blog
 metadescription: I learn to code because I thought it would make me a better content strategist.
-Coding helps you understand how content can travel, how tasks can be automated and what is currently possible on the web.
+Coding helps you understand how content can travel, how tasks can be automated and how to get along with developers.
 excerpt: I learn to code because I thought it would make me a better content strategist.
 So far coding has helped me understand how content can travel, how tasks can be automated and how to get along with developers.
 ---